LemaruX/Amiga-A600-68k-PLCC2DIP-v2/README.md

 # Amiga-A600-68k-PLCC2DIP-v2
  This is a simple adaptor to allow the use of 64pin DIP CPU's and accelerators on an Amiga 600.
-It has been re-worked from the v1 design, with the DIP socket rotated 180 degrees, and a smaller footprint that maybe better suited for smaller accelerators or CPUs (a TF536 can still be used, but the socket needs to be mounted a certain way, see details below)
+It has been re-worked to give a smaller footprint, and maybe better suited for smaller accelerators or CPUs (a TF536 can still be used, but the socket needs to be mounted a certain way, see details below)

 ![PLCC2DIPv2](Images/PLCC2DIPv2.jpg)

+**PLEASE NOTE** This design has not currently been tested for fit with the TF536.
+I am currently waiting on my boards to be delivered to test them.
+It should otherwise be fine for use as uses the same schematic as the previous version.

 ---

 ## Summary
 This is a basic adaptor that disables the on-board 68000 on an Amiga 600, and provides a 64pin DIP socket to allow you to connect a 64pin CPU or an A500 accelerator card.
 It is based on an idea by [Kludge](https://gitlab.com/kludge) and a modified version of his [Ice Scraper](https://gitlab.com/kludge/a600-ice-scraper) breakout board.

+**Rev B Update** - The board has now been updated to a 4-layer design.
+It also includes a floppy power connector to provide additional power. **DO NOT use this connector for powering any devices, it is ONLY for providing additional power to the adaptor.
+ONLY apply power from the same power source that is powering the Amiga (E.g. the floppy power connector).
+DO NOT USE AN EXTERNAL POWER SUPPLY.**

 To date it has only been tested successfully with the devices listed below.
 If anyone tests the adaptor successfully on another device, then please let me know and I can update the list.